frankxie7/Danki/README.md

 -   Allows users to create and delete decks.
 -   Allows users to add and delete cards from existing decks.

+How to run:

+- First use the terminal to run node src/app.js.
+- Then use pnpm dev to generate the localhost linked to the app.

 It also utilizes the following core libraries:

 -   React